-If temperatures exceed 90 degrees Fahrenheit during the installation process, additional moisture will need to be added to the backs of the stone veneer and to the scratch coated surface.
-Shade and/ or frequent misting of the wall and stone may be required.
-Extreme heat will extract moisture from the mortar, substrate, and stone which can prevent proper bonding.
+If temperatures exceed 90 degrees Fahrenheit during the installation process, additional moisture will need to be added to the backs of the thin brick and to the scratch coated surface.
+Shade and/or frequent misting of the wall and thin brick may be required.
+Extreme heat will extract moisture from the mortar, substrate, and thin brick which can prevent proper bonding.
 Polymer-modified mortars are recommended in extreme hot environments to aid adhesion strength.